revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{ mcmc_script | snippet:"block#","28" }}

-Now we have defined our complete model, we can create a workspace variable that packages the entire model graph.
+Now that we have defined our complete model, we can create a workspace variable that packages the entire model graph.
 This makes it easy to pass the whole model to functions that will set up our MCMC analysis.
 This variable is created using the `model()` function, which